There's More Than One of Everything: Casting

 Guest actor Leonard Nimoy said Fringe would be his final acting project.
 He described his character William Bell as "somewhat [of] a blank slate and therefore attractive, because there is an opportunity to build an interesting and unpredictable character".

 The character of Massive Dynamic founder William Bell was originally meant to be revealed earlier in the first season, but the writers changed their minds as the show progressed.
 In early April 2009, Entertainment Weekly announced that Star Trek actor Leonard Nimoy had been cast as Bell.
 He and Fringe co-creator J. J. Abrams already had a relationship after working together on the 2009 film Star Trek; Abrams stated in an interview that he called Nimoy and begged him to join Fringe, explaining the show and the character.
 Nimoy sounded interested but wanted to become more familiar with the show, so Abrams and the other producers sent him as much information as they could about Fringe, until Nimoy agreed.
 This exchange of phone calls, in which Nimoy responded with interest when pitched the idea, was also how Abrams was able to cast him in his Star Trek reboot.
 Nimoy later explained "When they contacted me about working on Fringe – the same people, the same attitude, the same creativity, the same creative team – it was very enticing".
 According to Abrams, "The idea that he will play the mysterious, much-referenced William Bell is a thrill.
 I know I sound like a goofy fan boy, but I can’t help it: Leonard is an icon of the genre and such a wonderful actor.
 To have him come on board Fringe is a mind-blowing honor".

 Nimoy was hired for three episodes, beginning with the season finale.
 Fringe co-creator Roberto Orci described Nimoy's character as "a mix of Howard Hughes and Bill Gates", while Nimoy referred to Bell as a "master of the universe" who is "brilliant, wealthy and very powerful".
 Nimoy's part of the final scene of the episode with Olivia was very brief.
 Nimoy described the scene as "interesting, entertaining" and "that you'll want to see more of this relationship and what it's all about".
 Actress Anna Torv described the final scene as calm yet threatening, "That's what's kind of cool about working on Fringe, is everything seems kind of calm and lovely, but there's always something going on underneath".
 While shooting, Nimoy commented that the character "was a unique experience," as he had not acted outside of the Spock character for a number of years.
-Nimoy has stated in multiple interviews that his Fringe role will be the last project in his acting career.
+Nimoy stated in multiple interviews that his Fringe role would be the last project in his acting career.